esa-tu-darmstadt/SCAIE-V-2.0/README.md

 ## What do I have to consider when extending SCAIE-V for new cores?
 Here are some examples that must be considered when adding SCAIE-V to a core:
 - Generate SCAIE-V IOs
+- Create a core datasheet for use by SCAIE-V. For complex cores (multiple execution units, multi-issue, etc.), a pipeline description has to be provided.
 - make sure no illegal instruction is generated when an ISAX is in the pipeline
 - make sure no result is commited when user valid bit is not set & ensure that core's data hazard mechanism does not take the result if valid = 0
 - make sure no illegal addr exception is generated when memory transfer uses user addr
 - make sure WrPC in later stages does not happen while Rd/WrMem results in prev stages were commited
+- if needed, override the SCAL NodeRegPipelineStrategy for stage transitions that are not plain registers.
+IDBasedPipelineStrategy can be used to represent circular buffers (e.g., FIFOs).
 - no RdIValid required on core's side.
 This is handled by SCAL
 - no RdInstr/RdRS/RdPC required in stages where not present (within core).
 This is handled by SCAL